 THE OFFERING Common stock offered by us shares Option to purchase additional shares of common stock offered by us We have granted the underwriters an option, exercisable for 30 days after the date of this prospectus, to purchase up to an additional shares from us.
 See the section of this prospectus titled "Underwriting."
-Common stock to be outstanding after this offering shares (shares if the option to purchase additional shares from us is exercised in full) Use of proceeds We estimate that our net proceeds from the sale of our common stock that we are offering will be approximately \$million (or approximately \$million if the underwriters' option to purchase additional shares of our common stock from us is exercised in full), assuming a public offering price of \$per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Common stock to be outstanding after this offering shares ( shares if the option to purchase additional shares from us is exercised in full).
+Use of proceeds We estimate that our net proceeds from the sale of our common stock that we are offering will be approximately \$million (or approximately \$million if the underwriters' option to purchase additional shares of our common stock from us is exercised in full), assuming a public offering price of \$per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The principal purposes of this offering are to obtain additional capital to increase our financial flexibility, to support our operations and growth, to create a public market for our common stock in the United States and to enable access to the U.S. public equity markets for us and our stockholders.
-However, we currently intend to use the net proceeds we receive from this offering to: (i) continue making investments in research and development efforts; (ii) continue making investments in building our business development, sales and applications teams and marketing our products to new and existing partners in attractive global markets, as well as for general corporate purposes, including working capital, operating expenses and capital expenditures; (iii) further invest to in-source and automate manufacturing to support our cell therapy customers; (iv) scale our process development capabilities via investment in laboratory space, equipment and addition of scientific resources; and (v) commercialize our VLX Large-Scale Transfection System under the ExPERT family of products to facilitate potential expansion into adjacent markets.
+However, we currently intend to use the net proceeds we receive from this offering for research and development initiatives, to expand our manufacturing capabilities and invest in manufacturing automation, to expand our sales and marketing, business development and field application scientist teams, and for working capital and general corporate purposes.
 See the section titled "Use of Proceeds" for additional information.
 Risk factors You should carefully read the section titled "Risk Factors" beginning on page 12 and the other information included in this prospectus for a discussion of facts that you should consider before deciding to invest in shares of our common stock.
 Proposed Nasdaq Global Market symbol "MXCT" AIM trading symbols "MXCT", "MXCN"